 The TEFL Institute brings over 30 years of experience in the English as a foreign language (EFL) industry.
 Together with our team of academic educators, we will help prepare you to teach English with practical and accredited TEFL courses.
-As more of our lives go online, more people choose to learn English online than ever.
+As more of our lives go online, more people learn English online than ever.
 That means the demand for online English teachers is growing rapidly.

 Teaching English online is the most flexible and practical option if you want to teach English as a foreign language in today’s world.
-Get enrolled onto one of our TEFL courses here and start teaching online today!
+Get enrolled on one of our TEFL courses here and start teaching online today!

 Most online TEFL companies will ask for a minimum of 120 hours of TEFL training and teaching practice.
 Some online companies may ask their teachers to also have a bachelor’s degree.
 This is particularly true for Chinese companies, as it’s a government regulation (no matter where you are living).